bitfactory-software/anyxx/docs/blog_/from type erasure to type tunnelling.md

                                         12.3265 ns    9.77748 ns    17.1408 ns
 ```

 The value case shows the overhead cler.
-Not a surprise computers today are realy fast the in first rules of arithmetic, and the time neccessary to find the right function to call is a big part of the whole runtime.
+Not a surprise computers today are realy fast the in first rules of arithmetic, and the time neccessary to find the right function to call is a big part of the whole get_meta_data.
 As soon as there is a little relevant work todo in the found function, the time neccessary for dispatch is a smaller fraction.
 The overhead goes down from ~1.400% to ~30%.